 Bio: After years of object oriented development in PHP and Ruby, finally enjoying the benefits of programming in Elixir.
 Lead Developer at Bleacher Report leading the transition from Ruby and Rails to Elixir and Phoenix.

 Bio: Brian L. Troutwine is a software engineer with a focus on fault tolerance and critical systems.
 He is an engineer on the Infra team at Postmates.
 Brian likes things that go boom on failure.

 Bio: Brujo has been a programmer since the age of 10 and he has already more than 15 years in the industry.
-He was a VB, .NET, Java and Haskell programmer until he found Erlang 8 years ago.
-He’s now Inaka's CTO and Erlang Solutions’ Tech Lead and Trainer.
-He’s an active member of the open-source community and his blog (Erlang Battleground on Medium) was the most active Erlang blog of 2016.
+He was a VB, .NET, Java and Haskell programmer until he found Erlang 10 years ago.
+He was Inaka's CTO and Erlang Solutions’ Tech Lead for 3 years.
+He also worked as a Trainer there.

 Board Chair, Standard IoT(TM)